-With its striking red stucco façade, dramatic ocean-facing terraces, lush gardens and olive groves, this luxury villa is one of the most prestigious retreats on the Amalfi Coast.
+With its striking red stucco façade, dramatic ocean-facing terraces, lush gardens and olive groves, Palazzo Santa Croce is one of the most prestigious retreats on the Amalfi Coast.
 Originally a small monastery and then a bishop’s palace, today the villa features 5 luxurious rooms, a private spa inspired by the famed baths of Rome, and gorgeous halls adorned with rare and precious woods and silks.
 There’s a deluxe kitchen, a large outdoor terrace with a sundeck and hot tub, lush garden, a spacious living space and library, and art everywhere.

 No trip to the region would be complete without a day on this island.
 Capri is known for its beautiful beaches, vibrant town and stunning mountain views.
 Take the Ana Capri cablecar into the mountains for unforgettable vistas.